 Removing The Infected Plant

 It can take a while to get rid of these tiny pests after they’ve done their plant damage.
 First, consider removing the infected plant, it’s not going to get better.

 On the other hand, you can replace it with another plant not susceptible to thrips.
 Also, if you’re planning on replanting the same variety of crops, consider springing for a biological control or natural enemies of pest, Hypoaspis Miles a beneficial mite that feeds on fungus gnats, springtails, thrips pupae, and other small insects in the soil.
 Or Neoseiulus Cucumeris a predatory mite.

 Once they attack a particular plant, thrips spend some part of their life cycle in the affected leaves.
 If you notice any severe damage on your plans, remove the affected leaves to control the population.
 You can always keep the new leaves from getting hurt since the damaged ones can’t recover.

 Usually very active during summer, control an infestation, with a pyrethrum spray extracted from chrysanthemums.
 Apply the pyrethrum spray once a week for 3 weeks.
 The first application will kill the adult thrips while the second one will get any recently hatched babies.
 The last spray application will clean out any leftovers.

-Note: The spray will harm other pests in the garden as well, this includes beneficial insects such as the predatory mites.
+Note: The spray will harm other pests in the garden as well, this includes beneficial insects or natural predators such as the predatory mites.
 Keep in mind it can also harm you if sprayed in a large quantity.
-However, the toxicity levels decrease immediately after spraying, allowing the beneficial insects to come back without any effect.
+However, the toxicity levels of the active ingredient decrease immediately after spraying, allowing the beneficial insects to come back without any effect.

 This new spray released into the market comes brewed from soil bacteria in the Caribbean.
 An extremely useful method of handling thrips, but is also mildly toxic to birds and humans.